 About Shianne

-Shianne Bonham is an oboist, studying at Vanderbilt University with the intent of graduating in the spring of 2025 with a Bachelor of Music in Oboe Performance.
-Her department of focus is classical music, with an emphasis on including works of modern music.
-She studied with Dr. Jennifer Potochnic from 2014-2021 and later in 2021 began studying under Dr. Jared Hauser at the Blair School of Music at Vanderbilt University.
-During her time at the Blair School of Music, she has been given the opportunity to study the oboe, English horn, oboe d’amore, and piano.
-These opportunities have ranged from chamber music ensembles, recordings, and ensemble positions.
-She has held principal positions in both the Vanderbilt University Orchestra and the Vanderbilt Wind Symphony.
+Shianne Bonham is an oboist who earned her Bachelor of Music in Oboe Performance from Vanderbilt University’s Blair School of Music, where she concentrated in classical music with a particular interest in modern repertoire.
+She studied with Dr. Jennifer Potochnic from 2014 to 2021 and continued her studies under Dr. Jared Hauser beginning in 2021 at the Blair School of Music.
+During her undergraduate career, Shianne received extensive training on oboe, English horn, oboe d’amore, and piano through private instruction, chamber music, recordings, and large ensemble performance.
+She held principal oboe positions in both the Vanderbilt University Orchestra and the Vanderbilt Wind Symphony.

-When not immersed in the world of music, you can find Shianne making reeds or tending to her many, many, plants.
+When not immersed in music, Shianne can often be found making reeds or tending to her ever-growing collection of plants.

 Proudly Endorses: